 This was one of the first books about money and finances that I ever truly read.
 It’s also the one I read over 1-2x times per year.
 The book is pretty short and a fairly easy read, but it was the first book that really opened my eyes to how I look at money.

-The money book was written by Robert T. Kiyosaki over 20 years ago and has sold millions of copies and been translated into dozens of languages.
+Rich Dad, Poor Dad was written by Robert T. Kiyosaki over 20 years ago and has sold millions of copies and been translated into dozens of languages.
 The book explores the myth that you need to be a high-income earner to be rich and explains how to have your money work for you.

 It’s also the first time I heard about the “pay yourself first” mindset and was key in helping me invest money while tackling personal debt.